jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 A group strategy expresses how a structured collection (@sec:structured-collection) should group @rdf resources in grouped collections (@sec:grouped-collection).
 Every structured container describes one group strategy.
-A grouped collection can choose to define its own group strategy, thereby overruling the group strategy of the structured collection it resides in.
+A grouped collection can choose to define its group strategy, thereby overruling the group strategy of the structured collection it resides in.

 A group strategy maps each @rdf resource to part of a @uri.
 The concatenation of the structured collection @uri, and the provided part should result in the @uri of the resulting resource.